A Travel Price Comparison for Families, Couples, and Backpackers Kos vs. Valencia for Attractions, Food, Nightlife, and Beaches

 Valencia

-Kos and Valencia are similar when it comes to walkability.
+Kos and Valencia are high quality when it comes to walkability.

 Kos is very walkable.
 It's small size means it's possible to explore parts of the island on foot or bicycle.
 There are some beautiful walks on the island, but some areas will require a car or bus.

-Getting around Valencia on foot is easy.
-Walking is the best way to explore the city and you can walk from one side of the Ciutat Vella to the other in about 20 minutes.
+Valencia is a very walkable island.
+Walking is the best way to explore many parts of the city and you can walk from one side of the Ciutat Vella to the other in about 20 minutes.
 This area is where you'll find most of the city's main attractions.
+There are other neighborhoods that are a bit less pedestrian-friendly.

 Should I spend more time in Valencia or Kos?